-In other words, there are countries which attract foreign investment in exchange for citizenship, for example Cyprus, Dominica, Grenada, Vanuatu, St. Lucia, Antigua and Barbuda, among others.
+There are countries that allow citizenship by investment in various areas of the economy, for example Cyprus, Dominica, Grenada, Vanuatu, St. Lucia, Antigua and Barbuda, among others.
 The list is constantly evolving—in 2018, for instance, Moldova and Montenegro joined the ranks of countries offering Citizenship by Investment Programs.

 Why is Citizenship by Investment special?

-There are around 75 Residency by Investment programs available, but there is also a [difference in privileges between citizenship and residence][LINK to post on residence] and one might be better suited for one situation than the other.
+There are around 75 Residency by Investment programs available, but there is also a difference in privileges between citizenship and residence and one might be better suited for one situation than the other.

 For example, citizenship offers you freedom of travel in and out of a country without a minimum stay requirement.
 It’s ideal if you are not able to or don’t intend to relocate, but want to get the benefits of an extra passport.
-If, however, you only want to be able to work or study in another country, residency will typically be enough.
+If, however, you only want to be able to work or study in another country, residency by investment programs is also available.

 Governments of most countries can, at their discretion, grant citizenship to chosen individuals.
 The decision is usually based on the applicant’s special talent, contribution to the economy, society, or culture.
 This type of citizenship is granted extremely rarely.

 It’s not that rare for countries to offer Citizenship by Investment Programs.
-There are in fact, over 20 countries that do so!
+There are in fact, over 20 countries that do so and each year there are new citizenship by investment programs being implemented!
 However, the types of programs they offer vary.

-There is a variety of Citizenship by Investment programs.
+There is a variety of second passport programs.
 However, the programs differ quite a lot on several main factors:

 - Minimal investment amount.
+You may be looking for a cheap citizenship by investment opportunity.
 Numbers can go from as low as $100,000 for CIP in Antigua and Barbuda, to approximately €2 million (around $2.24 million) in Cyprus.

 - Type of investment allowed.
 Some countries allow a simple one-off donation to a local fund, for example the National Development fund in Antigua and Barbuda, or the National Economic Fund in St. Lucia.
 Others will involve additional investments.
 For example, Cyprus requires an extra investment in real estate, and in governmental bonds.

 - Time per year required in the country.
 In Monaco, for example, it is only after 10 years you can apply for a citizenship.
+The Antigua citizenship requirements state that applicants must spend five days within 5 years after approval of their passport by investment.
 In other places, like Grenada, there are no requirements regarding the length of stay—you don’t even need to visit the country at all.

 - Processing fees.
-There is always a cost associated with application processing.
-The final amount depends on whether you’re applying solo, or want to extend the CIP privileges to your spouse or other family members.
+When buying citizenship in other countries, there is always a cost associated with application processing.
+The final amount depends on whether you’re applying solo or want to extend the CIP benefits to your spouse or other family members.

 Needless to add, as with most governmental and legal procedures, the speed of processing your application and the complexity of legal rules surrounding the process will also vary by location.
 At Relocate Antigua we will be happy to assist you with our VIP service to make the process smoother.